prudhvirajn/quiet-feature-learning-in-algorithmic-tasks/README.md

 # Quiet Feature Learning in Algorithmic Tasks
 This repository contains code and results accompanying the paper "Quiet Feature Learning in Algorithmic Tasks".
-There are three stages to recreate the results:
-1. Run scaling law experiments for tasks and input sizes.
-(Refer to "Running scaling laws experiments" section)
-2. Train Feature Probes to detect Quiet/Loud Features.
-(Refer to "Training Feature Probes to detect Quiet/Loud Features across compute budget" section)
-3. Causal Intervention using feature probes to determine if a feature is causally necessary to the model's performance.
-(Refer to "Feature Ablations" section)

 ## Repository Structure
 ```
 .